ºÚÁÏÍø

 • Business Ethics, Sustainability & Social Responsibility (BHRM2006)

-• Learning and Organisational Development (BHRM2002)
+• Learning and Organizational Development (BHRM2002)

 • Consultancy Project (ENTE5003)

-• Organisational Development and Consulting (HRMG3206)
+• Organizational Development and Consulting (HRMG3206)

 • Learning and Development (HRMG3207)

-• Globalisation and International HRM (HRMG3203)
+• Globalization and International HRM (HRMG3203)

 • HRM in the Workplace (HRMG2201)